 A North Sea field team needed to determine the best location for a cuttings reinjection well.
 The group turned to the Common Risk Segment (CRS) Mapping workflow within CoViz 4D to easily and rapidly determine potential, data-supported, cuttings reinjection sites based on specific input criteria designed to minimize cost and risk.

 The CRS process started with integration of the field’s simulation model, horizon surfaces, fault surfaces and well paths in the CoViz 4D visualization environment.

 Figure 1.
 Data integration within CoViz 4D.

-Each of these criteria was added to the CRS Model graphical user interface, which also allowed for additional inputs that the group was not considering at the time: fluid contacts, seismic attribute cutoffs, drill center location, and a drilling envelope.
+Each of these criteria was added to the Common Risk Segment Model graphical user interface, which also allowed for additional inputs that the group was not considering at the time: fluid contacts, seismic attribute cutoffs, drill center location, and a drilling envelope.